Tennis Star Caroline Wozniacki Shows Off Chiseled Abs In Striped String Bikini On Instagram

 Caroline Wozniacki is showing off her abs in the most recent photo on her Instagram page.
-In the shared snapshot, the Danish tennis star is rocking a white and cream striped string bikini as she poses on what appears to be a hotel rooftop, based on her caption.
+In the shared snapshot, the Danish tennis star is rocking a white-and-cream striped string bikini as she poses on what appears to be a hotel rooftop, based on her caption.
 Caroline is wearing her long blond hair down past her shoulders as she soaks up the sunshine and doesn’t appear to be wearing any makeup.
 She seems to be somewhere tropical but did not disclose her location in the caption.

 In the comments, fans seemed captivated by her chiseled midsection.